 Traumatic Brain Injuries: What they do to the brain

-Concussions can have a lasting impact - whether it’s one or many
+Concussions can have a lasting impact - whether it’s one or many.
+Brain donation can help researchers understand traumatic brain injuries and chronic traumatic encephalopathy.

 Traumatic brain injury (TBI) occurs when a sudden, external force injures the brain.
 This can happen from impacts, such as car accidents, falls, sports injuries, or assaults.
 The injury can range from mild, such as a concussion, to severe, involving significant damage and long-term effects.
 The Centers for Disease Control and Prevention (CDC) estimates that approximately 2.8 million Americans sustain a TBI every year and about 50,000 of them die from the injury.